 FYI: As I am starting to build content, I only have one category (General Business Tips), so on my main blog page, I list only the tags in the sidebar.
 I display the categories and tags on each post right below the title.

-If you’re interested in organizing your blog and want to discuss categories and tags, feel free to reach out.
+Feel free to reach out if you’re interested in organizing your blog and want to discuss categories and tags.
 Organizing is one of my favourite things to talk about.